 External Languages Programs

-We currently have a small number of students that are studying languages other than our offered curriculum.
+We currently have a small number of senior students that are studying languages other than our offered curriculum.
 The programs are run by other educational institutions.
-Students that are wanting to undertake learning a different language need to discuss with the school management and we will attempt to find a workable solution.
+Senior students that are wanting to undertake learning a different language need to discuss with the school management and we will attempt to find a workable solution.